 - Cultural and linguistic diversity means that Council needs to use a variety of media in languages other than English for mass communication with citizens, and use interpreting services for interpersonal communication with citizens.
 Council also draws on the abilities of its bilingual staff. - The small area of Victorian City reduces transport costs when compared to rural Shires.
 Services can be centralised as most citizens are able to reach Council facilities without extensive travel. - Over 25% of ratepayers are entitled to the pensioner rebate.
 As pensioners are often asset rich but income poor, the adoption of significant rate increases has a real impact on the disposable income of a significant proportion of our community.
 Council has hardship provisions in place but these can impact on cash balances when large volumes of ratepayers are involved.
 In addition, Council has long waiting lists for services to older people such as 'Home Help' and 'Delivered Meals' but not the income to service this demand. - The City is substantially developed and while it is experiencing a small increase in property numbers, these mainly arise from higher density developments.
 The budget implications arise in Council having to cope with replacement of infrastructure such as drains which cannot cope with the higher density.
-These costs cannot be passed on to the developer and are paid for from rates.
-The rates received from new dwellings do not offset the significant infrastructure costs.
+While Council has implemented an open space contribution scheme and an infrastructure development contribution plan, the income from these schemes do not fully fund the significant infrastructure costs and rates funding is required to be allocated to these works.

-3.2 External influences3-6
+9.2 External influences3-6

-- Consumer Price Index (CPI) increases on goods and services of 1.7% through the year to December quarter 2014 (ABS release 28 January 2015).
-State-wide CPI is forecast to be 2.5% for the 2015/16 year (Victorian Budget Papers 2014/15). - Australian Average Weekly Earnings (AWE) growth for Public Sector full-time adult ordinary time earnings in the 12 months to May 2014 was 3.1% (ABS release 14 August 2014).
-The wages price index in Victoria is projected to be 3.50% per annum in 2015/16 and the subsequent two years (Victorian Budget Papers 2014/15).
-Council must renegotiate a new Collective Agreement during the 2015/16 year for commencement on 1 July 2016. - Reduction of \$0.40 million in Victoria Grants Commission funding compared to the prior year. - Receipt of significant capital works funding of \$6.28 million for the construction of a Velodrome and State Bowls Centre at Victoria Park and the completion of Roads to Recovery projects - Increases of 10% (or \$5.30 per tonne) in the levy payable to the State Government upon disposal of waste into landfill, resulting in additional waste tipping costs of \$0.20 million.
-The levy has increased from \$9 per tonne in 2008/09 to \$58.50 per tonne in 2015/16 (550% increase in 7 years) and has added \$1.84 million to Council's costs. - Cost Shifting occurs where Local Government provides a service to the community on behalf of the State and Federal Government.
+- Consumer Price Index (CPI) increases on goods and services of 1.7% through the year to December quarter 2015 (ABS release 28 January 2015).
+State-wide CPI is forecast to be 2.5% for the 2016/17 year (Victorian Budget Papers 2015/16). - Australian Average Weekly Earnings (AWE) growth for Public Sector full-time adult ordinary time earnings in the 12 months to May 2015 was 1.7% (ABS release 13 August 2015).
+The wages price index in Victoria is projected to be 3.25% per annum in 2016/17 and the subsequent two years (Victorian Budget Papers 2015/16).
+Council must renegotiate a new Collective Agreement during the 2016/17 year for commencement on 1 July 2017. - Reduction of \$0.40 million in Victoria Grants Commission funding compared to the prior year. - Receipt of significant capital works funding of \$6.28 million for the construction of a Velodrome and State Bowls Centre at Victoria Park and the completion of Roads to Recovery projects - Increases of 3.3% (or \$2.02 per tonne) in the levy payable to the State Government upon disposal of waste into landfill, resulting in additional waste tipping costs of \$0.20 million.
+The levy has increased from \$9 per tonne in 2008/09 to \$60.52 per tonne in 2016/17 (572% increase in 8 years) and has added \$1.84 million to Council's costs. - Cost Shifting occurs where Local Government provides a service to the community on behalf of the State and Federal Government.
 Over time the funds received by local governments do not increase in line with real cost increases.
 Examples of services that are subject to Cost Shifting include school crossing supervision, Library services and Home and Community Care for aged residents.
-In all these services the level of payment received by Council from the State Government does not reflect the real cost of providing the service to the community. - The Victorian State Government has announced that local government rates will be capped from 2016/17.
-Depending on the level at which rates are capped Council may need to undertake a review of services that are provided to the community with the aim of reducing the level of rate payer subsidy for services undertaken by Local Government on behalf of the State and Federal Government.
+In all these services the level of payment received by Council from the State Government does not reflect the real cost of providing the service to the community.